Homeowner reviewing HVAC financing options at a kitchen table with a laptop

 Can I get 0% financing on a furnace in Ontario?

 Yes.
-EcoFrost offers 0% equal payment financing for qualified homeowners on furnace, AC, and heat pump installations.
-Terms run from 12 to 60 months with no interest charged.
-Approval is based on credit score and income.
-Most homeowners with a score above 650 qualify.
-Ask about current financing terms when you book your estimate.
+EcoFrost partners with Financeit to offer 0% financing for the first 6 months on furnace, AC, heat pump, and water heater installations.
+After the 6-month promotional period, Financeit's standard rate applies and the term can extend up to 60 months total.
+Approval is based on credit score and income; most homeowners with a score above 650 qualify.
+Ask about current terms when you book your estimate.

 How much is the monthly payment for a new furnace on financing?